reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normativity.md

 ### Existence Internalist

-A has normative reason to X iff X would be a motivating reason for A insofar as A is rational.
-Thus, R is a reason for agent A if and only if R is the upshot of sound rational deliberation.
+R is a normative reason for A to X iff R would be a motivating reason for A to X insofar as A is rational and A was aware of R. Thus, R is a reason for agent A if and only if R is the upshot of sound rational deliberation.
 In other wrods, normative reasons are the rational extensions of one's motivating reasons.
 A consideration C counts as a reason if and only if there is a sound deliberative route from an agent's motivational reasons to C.

 The question is then how to account for what "rational extension" and "sound deliberative route" consists in.
 At the very least, this seems to require logical consistency.
 A constructivist account of normativity can explain what rational extension consists in generally.